top of page

-The WH&CC is located in the 'farmer's house' of the grand Georgian manor which was built in 1823 as a home for the Lairds of Whalsay.
-It sits prominently upon the hill overlooking the busy Whalsay harbour.
 The last Laird and his wife lived in Da New Haa until 1943.
-We have stories, artefacts and photos kindly gifted by family, former employees and friends.
-Mr Mac Mitchel, the widower of Mary Day, the adopted daughter of the last laird's daughter, has donated many of the artefacts seen in the photographs of the cabinet, below.
-Click on photos to enlarge.
+We are proud to showcase stories, artefacts and photographs generously donated by family, former employees and friends.
+Notably, Mr Mac Mitchel, the widower of Mary Day, adopted daughter of the last laird's daughter, has donated many of the artefacts on display.

 Da New Haa

 The settlement at Symbister is dominated by Da New Haa, a grand grade B listed Georgian manor house built in 1823 as a home for the Lairds of Whalsay.
-The Bruce family acquired most of Whalsay by dubious means and oppressed the islanders for over 300 years before becoming virtually bankrupt when building Symbister House, or Da New Haa.
+The Bruce family acquired most of Whalsay by dubious means and oppressed the islanders for over 300 years before becoming virtually bankrupt during the construction of the Symbister House complex, or Da New Haa.

 It is one of the best examples of Georgian architecture in the north of Scotland.
 Constructed from huge granite blocks, rafted from a quarry in North Nesting, three miles away across a tide race.
-The New Haa estate was complete courtyards, stables, byres, a farmhouse, mill, a belfry, a dovecote, doocot, and even a “high-rise”, three-seater, outside toilet; this area at the rear of the manor became known as 'da midden court' and can be seen on the left as you enter the Whalsay Heritage & Community Centre.
-The three storey toilet still standing proud.
-The extensive building cost over £30,000 (despite the use of forced labour) and was a fortune in the early 1800s; the estate’s finances never fully recovered.
-In 1943, the last resident Laird and his wife left Da New Haa and he died in 1944.
+The estate was complete with courtyards, stables, byres, a farmhouse, a mill, a belfry, a dovecote (doocot) and even a “high-rise”, three-seater, toilet.
+The area at the rear of the manor became known as 'da midden court' and can be seen on the left as you enter the Whalsay Heritage & Community Centre, with the three storey toilet still standing proud.
+The extensive building cost over £30,000 (despite the use of forced labour), a fortune in the early 1800s, and the estate’s finances never fully recovered.
+In 1943, the last resident Laird and his wife left Da New Haa.
+The last Laird passed away in 1944.

 .